digideskio/puppet-rirs/README.md

 with custom functions is a bit lacking and the default Puppet module creation stuff doesn't setup any useful tests other than ensuring it's valid Ruby.

+It would also be worth looking at some logic to merge continious IP ranges for countries to reduce the number of rules where possible.

 # Debugging